srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa/source/index.rst

 This test solution was chosen as it's widely available, easily configurable, and user-friendly.

-Hardware Requirements
-*********************

-For this application note, the following hardware is used:

-	* An Amari Callbox with 5G NSA support (this example uses the Callbox Classic)
-	* A PC running a Linux based OS (e.g. Ubuntu)
-	* An Ettus X300 or X310 USRP

-The Callbox provides the eNB/gNB and core network, while the UE runs on the PC and uses the USRP front-end.
-Both UE and Callbox require accurate clocks - in our testing we provide PPS inputs to both.

 Hardware Setup
 **************

 .. image:: .imgs/wiring.png
 		:align: center

-The UE is made up of the following components:

-	* AMD Ryzen5 3600X based PC running a Linux based OS
-	* Ettus Research USRP X310 connected over 10GigE (an X300 could also be used)

-The Callbox runs both the eNB/gNB and the EPC.

 Tests may be carried out over-the-air or using a cabled setup.
 For this example, we use a cabled setup between the UE and the eNB/gNB (i.e from the X310 to the PCIe SDR cards on the Callbox).
 These connections run through 30dB attenuators as shown in the figure above.
 The PPS inputs for the accurate clocking of both the UE and Callbox are also shown.
+Both UE and Callbox require accurate clocks - in our testing we provide PPS inputs to both.